If you are seeing pop-up ads with Google Chrome, and in your

 STEP 1: Uninstall the program that has installed the “Installed by enterprise policy” extension on Google Chrome

-1. To uninstall the program that has installed the “Installed by enterprise policy” extension on Google Chrome program, click the Start button, then click on the Control Panel menu option.
+In this first step, we will try to identify and remove any malicious program that might be installed on your computer.- To uninstall the program that has installed the “Installed by enterprise policy” extension on Google Chrome program, click the Start button, then click on the Control Panel menu option.

 If you are using Windows 8, simply drag your mouse pointer to the right edge of the screen, select Search from the list and search for “control panel” .Or you can right-click on a bottom left hot corner (formerly known as the Start button) and select Control Panel from there.

-2. When the Control Panel window opens click on the Uninstall a program option under Programs category.
+- When the Control Panel window opens click on the Uninstall a program option under Programs category.
 This option is shown by the arrow in the image below.
 If you are using the Classic View of the Control Panel, then you would double-click on the Programs and Features icon instead.

-3. When the Programs and Features or the Uninstall a Program screen is displayed, scroll through the list of currently installed programs and uninstall AlllCheapPeruiCe 5.2, YoubeAdBlocker 1.2, TheBlooccker 1.3, Video Player, Plus-HD 1.3, BetterSurf, CouponMeApp, TubeAdblOCkER, BLoCkTheADApp 3.2, WatchItAdBlocake, Media Player 1.1, Savings Bull, Start Savin, Websteroids, ScorpionSaver, HD-Plus 3.5 and any other recently installed unknown program from your computer.
+- When the Programs and Features or the Uninstall a Program screen is displayed, scroll through the list of currently installed programs and uninstall AlllCheapPeruiCe 5.2, YoubeAdBlocker 1.2, TheBlooccker 1.3, Video Player, Plus-HD 1.3, BetterSurf, CouponMeApp, TubeAdblOCkER, BLoCkTheADApp 3.2, WatchItAdBlocake, Media Player 1.1, Savings Bull, Start Savin, Websteroids, ScorpionSaver, HD-Plus 3.5 and any other recently installed unknown program from your computer.

 To check the most recently installed programs, you can click on the “Installed On” column to sort your program by the installation date.
 Scroll though the list, and uninstall any unwanted or unknown programs